Dungoler/N.I.-Project/README.md

 # N.I-Proyect
-a tool built for those who don't have enough time or want to simplify the process of drawing and tracing.
+A tool built for those who don't have enough time or want to simplify the process of drawing and tracing.
 With a wide range of options to catch up on and easy to understand, choose from any pre-built way to trace or make your own with the specifications.
 Easy, Fast, and Doable Draw Tracing Made for You

 ### What is N.I.?
 **_N.I_** is a project that started in late 2021 and finished early 2023.
 It started when I needed to simplify the process of drawing and tracing; using duct tape wasn't practical as it left traces on the monitor, and finding the duct tape isn't always an easy task.
 So I thought maybe making a folder with every template I could think of would be a great idea to stop wasting my time figuring out how I was going to put the paper sheet, and here it is, widely featured in options so far.